Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_plot** [ Type: *bool* ]

-	If True, return a plot of the zeropoint distribution.
+	If True, return a plot of the zero point distribution.